 The latest Inspire MCR event was a great chance to see innovators speaking honestly about their successes, failures, and motivations.
 Al has the lowdown.

-Newly appointed BusinessCloud editor Chris Maguire chaired the event and was joined by property developer and founder of Urban Splash Tom Bloxham, a panel made up of four digital entrepreneurs who detailed their paths into the digital industry, and UKFast co-founder and CEO Lawrence Jones.
+Newly appointed BusinessCloud editor Chris Maguire chaired the event and was joined by property developer and founder of Urban Splash Tom Bloxham, and a panel made up of four digital entrepreneurs who detailed their paths into the digital industry.

 A recurring theme, echoed by every speaker at the event, was the distinction between financial management and a preoccupation with profit.
 From all the entrepreneurs on stage, the message was clear: financial success is a product of hard work, but should not be your primary motivation.